oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

-For example, if the URL of the proxy for domain1 is t3://proxy-host:31234, specify Java system property `-Dweblogic.rjvm.domain.proxy.domain1=t3://proxy-host:31234` in WebLogic Server domain domain2.
+For example, if the URL of the proxy for domain1 is t3://proxy-host:31234, specify Java system property `-Dweblogic.rjvm.domain.proxy.domain1=t3://proxy-host:31234` in WebLogic Server domain, domain2.
-A message originating from WebLogic servers in domain2 that are addressed to host name that starts with domain1, such as t3://domain1-managed-server1:8001, will be sent to the proxy at t3://proxy-host:31234.
-The proxy then route the messages to a WebLogic server in domain2, and RJVM forwarding will ensure that the message will reach WebLogic Server managed-server1 in domain domain1.
+A message originating from WebLogic Servers in domain2 that are addressed to the host name that starts with domain1, such as t3://domain1-managed-server1:8001, will be sent to the proxy at t3://proxy-host:31234.
+The proxy then routes the message to a WebLogic Server in domain2, and RJVM forwarding will ensure that the message will reach WebLogic Server managed-server1 in domain domain1.

 {{% notice note %}}